go-aah/website/content/why-aah.md

 Title: Why aah?
 Desc: Why aah framework?
-What to expect from aah framework?
+What to expect?
+Upcoming?
 Rapid Development, Maintainability, Performant, Scalable, etc.
-Keywords: why aah, rapid development, maintainability, performant, scalable, expect from aah
+Keywords: why aah, rapid development, maintainability, performant, scalable, extensibility, security, configurability, aah framework
 ---
 # Why aah framework?

 There are nice minimalistic, micro Go frameworks out there with own set of goals. aah focuses on maintainability, performance, configurability, security and extensibility as application use cases expands.

 aah framework's goal is to achieve rapid, highly configurable, very small footprint and balanced Go web framework for small, medium, enterprise scale.
 Developers have to focus on application logic instead of building infrastructure, no need to reinvent the wheel.